JuliaVlasov/ParticleInCell.jl/README.md

 Particle In Cell code in Julia

+This software is developed in order to experiment with optimizations and to try the best way to have an efficient package for particle-mesh numerical methods for plasmas.
-Work in progress, you can find first tests in the documentation.
+It is a work in progress, you can find first tests in the documentation.

-I am working on this Julia code to compare performances with a Fortran code that solves same equation with same parameters and same numerical method.
+I compared performances of this Julia code with a Fortran version that solves same equation with same parameters and same numerical method.
 You can find it [here](https://github.com/pnavaro/vm_nonunif).
-This is an old code written in 2005 and not well optimized but it takes 6 seconds with 204800 particles.
+This is an old code written in 2005 with Régine Barthelmé and even is is not well optimized, it takes only 6 seconds with 204800 particles.
 I note here times of this Julia code and what I have done to speed-up things.

 - 323 seconds : First version
 - 303 seconds : Use julia -O3 --check-bounds=no